tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 The second solution uses an external load balancing solution which is installed separately and uses path mapping and rewrites.

+(Note: These solutions are primarily intended for Kubernetes server `1.19.7+ only`.
+They have not been vetted on earlier versions and use later network APIs which might not be available on previous versions).

 Dependencies
 ------------
 Before you attempt this example, please ensure you have done the following: -